StackMCP

 10. Are there duplicate server entries across project and global configs?

-If you pass all ten checks and the server still does not work, file an issue on the server's GitHub repository with the error output from step 9.
+If you pass all ten and the server still fails, file an issue on the server's GitHub repository.
+For the 10 most common errors with detailed fixes, see our companion guide: MCP Server Troubleshooting.

 Related Stacks